 - commercial plantation forestry (like pine)

-- native forests for conservation, biodiversity, restoring landscapes, timber, and other products (like honey)
+- native forests for conservation, biodiversity, restoring landscapes, timber, and other products (such as honey)

-- the energy created from and by forestry (like biofuels and process heat)
+- the energy created from and by forestry (including biofuels and process heat)

 - wood processing, including timber and non-timber products

 - urban and farm forests, forests for recreation and cultural pursuits

 - the sectors that support forestry (like labour and skills, research and science, and infrastructure and logistics).

 The Forest Strategy will look broadly at all forest types, from permanent forests to rural forests and trees, urban trees, and commercial plantations.
 It will not include trees in private gardens, orchards, protected native forests, or conservation areas managed by the Department of Conservation.

 Te Uru Rākau is using a collaborative approach to develop the Forest Strategy.
 Since we kicked off the development process earlier in 2019, we have travelled around the country having in-depth one-on-one conversations with people with a wide range of interests – including sawmillers, farmers, scientists, conservationists, Māori leaders, and forestry CEOs.
 We have also established a Māori advisory group to guide our engagement with Māori and ensure their perspectives are properly considered and incorporated, both into the strategy and during its implementation.